blauerberg/drupalcms-codespaces-sandbox/README.md

 If you wish to run this repository via Devcontainer, make sure your host operating system has both VSCode and Docker Desktop installed.

 Then open VSCode, install the Remote-Containers extension, and choose “Open Folder in Container...” from the Command Palette.
 Select this repository, and you will be connected to a containerized environment for Drupal development.

-This approach ensures a consistent setup across different machines.
+This approach ensures a consistent setup across different machines. :smile:

 ## Note